atulkamble/ruby/README.md

 ```

 ### 10. Writing to a File
-Writing content to a file.
+Writes content to a file.
 ```ruby
 # write_file.rb
 file_name = "output.txt"